 Anyone with interest can become a new farmer—there is no age limit on pursuing an interest in farming or ranching.
 At the Center for Rural Affairs, we have resources to help new farmers become successful and profitable while they carry on the proud tradition of family farms and vibrant rural communities.

-Learn more about opportunities and challenges for beginning farmers, including special programs for veterans and women getting started in farming.
+Learn more about opportunities and challenges for beginning farmers, including special programs for Latinos, veterans and women getting started in farming.
 Keep reading below, then check out the rest of our beginning farmer pages.

 Programs and resources for beginning farmers

 Farmers.gov is the U.S. Department of Agriculture’s one-stop shop for beginning farmers and ranchers to access information about federal programs.
 Their resources include tips for working with the USDA, information on how to access land and capital, as well as contact information for local beginning farmer and rancher coordinators.